 WMFS together with all its Investment Portfolios are constituted in the form of an insurance policy issued by HSBC Life and established in Bermuda.
-Your investments are therefore subject to the credit risks of HSBC Life.
+Hence, the Deferred Member Arrangement under WMFS is also established in the form of an insurance policy which is held by the Trustee, on behalf of the relevant members, under a trust arrangement.
+However, even with the set-up of a trust arrangement, the appointed Trustee will only be holding the insurance policy issued by HSBC Life and your investments are still subject to the credit risks of HSBC Life.

-Whether or not a trust arrangement is set up, the WMFS and all its Investment Portfolios are constituted in the form of an insurance policy and therefore you are not investing in the underlying funds/assets and you do not have any rights or ownership over the underlying funds/assets of the WMFS.
+WMFS and all its Investment Portfolios are constituted in the form of an insurance policy and therefore you are not investing in the underlying funds/assets and you do not have any rights or ownership over the underlying funds/assets of WMFS.